Managing an Enterprise Team

 The Access page of an Enterprise Team highlights users who have either never enabled or have currently disabled two-factor authentication for their Heroku accounts.
 The status is updated as soon as it changes.

 SSO column shows if a user is using SSO or not.
+It also indicates the identity provider being used - the Enterprise Team identity provider or a different (Enterprise Account) identity provider.

 On seeing users with two-factor authentication and/or SSO disabled, admins of the Enterprise Team may choose to ensure compliance and maintain their security composure by removing those users from the team, changing their role or leaving them with permissions only on specific less-sensitive apps.